 Storage of Collected Information

 The security of your personal information is important to us.
-When you enter sensitive information (such as credit card numbers) on our online payment service, that information is encrypted and managed by our third-party gateway - eWay.
-We use eWay because they know more than us about high level security, and are trusted in the industry.
+When you enter sensitive information (such as credit card numbers) on our online payment service, that information is encrypted and managed by our third-party gateway – Stripe.
+We use Stripe because they know more than us about high level security, and are trusted in the industry.
 They use encryption and things like secure socket layer technology (SSL) that we can pronounce but not entirely understand.
-When your credit card details are collected, they are done so through the eWay secure gateway.
-We are told this badge should also be displayed to prove our claims.
+When your credit card details are collected, they are done so through the Stripe secure gateway.

 We follow generally accepted industry standards to protect the information you provide to us, both during transmission and once we receive it.